Commitment to openness and transparency

 Further information regarding the election and the composition of the Board of Directors can be found in art.
 8.1 of the Sika Articles of Association.

-Neither the members of the Board of Directors nor any company nor organization represented by a member of the Board of Directors has a significant business connection with Sika AG or any of the Sika Group companies.
+Neither the members of the Board of Directors nor any company nor organization represented by a member of the Board of Directors have a significant business connection with Sika AG or any of the Sika Group companies.

 Attendance of individual Board Members